alecjacobson/geometry-processing-parameterization/README.md

-the boundary of a disk-topology mesh is fixed to a [convex polygon](https://en.wikipedia.org/wiki/Convex_polygon) (and all spring stiffness are positive) then minimizing the energy above will result in an injective (i.e., foldover-free) flattening.
+the boundary of a disk-topology mesh is fixed to a [convex polygon](https://en.wikipedia.org/wiki/Convex_polygon) (and all spring stiffness are positive) then minimizing the energy above will result in an injective (i.e., fold-over-free) flattening.

-While avoiding foldovers is important, Tutte-style mappings suffer from a couple problems.
+While avoiding fold-overs is important, Tutte-style mappings suffer from a couple problems.

 If uniform spring stiffness are used, then the mapping in the $uv$ domain will